My clients frequently ask this simple question about soundproofing and STC rating. But the answer is not simple, and needs some explanation.

 Occupants satisfaction with soundproofing

-I always try to answer acoustical questions based on verifiable test data.
-In this case I will summarize information noted in book Sound Insulation in Buildings [2] quoting a socio-acoustic research study done in Norway.
+I always aim to answer acoustical questions based on verifiable test data.
+In this case, I will summarize information presented in the book Sound Insulation in Buildings [2], which cites a socio-acoustic research study conducted in Norway.

-Table below gives percentage of surveyed apartment building occupants that are annoyed to various degrees by noise from neighbours in dwellings with different levels of soundproofing by STC rating.
+The table below shows the percentage of apartment building occupants who reported being annoyed to varying degrees by noise from neighbours, across dwellings with different levels of soundproofing as measured by STC rating.

 Rated STC of partitions in apartment | Percentage of people moderately, very, or extremely annoyed | Percentage of people slightly annoyed |